-In the past eight years since starting with the Routeburn Track, I’ve done 32 multi-day walks (known as tramps in New Zealand).
-Over 97 days I’ve walked nearly 1,700km, seeing some of the most spectacular and beautiful places in New Zealand (and probably the world).
-They’ve all got their merits but here is how I would rank them.
+In the past decade since starting with the Routeburn Track, I’ve done 38 multi-day walks (known as tramps in New Zealand).
+Over 119 days I’ve walked well over 2,000km, seeing some of the most spectacular and beautiful places in New Zealand (and probably the world).
 Click on the track name for the full story…

 1. Routeburn Track, December 2013 and June 2017 (as day walk)